falcosecurity/falco-website/content/en/docs/gettingstarted/source.md

 ---
-title: Build Falco from source
+title: Build from source
-weight: 6
+weight: 4
 ---

 Welcome to the guide on how to build Falco yourself!
 You are very brave!
 Since you are already